Australian Car Brands

 Holden Logo

-Local leaders wanted the first car to be adapted to Australian conditions, but GM headquarters decided otherwise and offered to remake one of the Chevrolet models.
+Local leaders wanted the first car adapted to Australian conditions, but GM’s headquarters decided otherwise and offered to remake one of the Chevrolet models.
 Despite the conflict, the parent company supported Holden and invested heavily in the brand.
-And yet, the growth of sales in the 1990s was followed by a decline that began in the 2000s.
+And yet, sales growth in the 1990s was followed by a decline that began in the 2000s.
 The company made losses and closed assembly lines until it had one factory left.
 It was scrapped in 2017, and on January 1, 2021, the Holden brand officially ceased to exist.

 FPV